rossbeazley/androidwear-myfirstwatchface/readme.md

 Next steps:

 1. remove connascence of algorithm from TDB and persistence tier.
- - introduce a store defaults operation (constructor?)
+ - DONE introduce a store defaults operation (constructor?)
- - write tests to ensure defaults are persisted correctly
+ - DONE write tests to ensure defaults are persisted correctly
- - replace impl in TDB to use this new mechanism
+ - DONE replace impl in TDB to use this new mechanism
- - change persistence interface to talk in terms of a Single String not a list (maybe not a smart move, less adaptive to change?)
+ - DROPPED change persistence interface to talk in terms of a Single String not a list (maybe not a smart move, less adaptive to change?)

 todo:
  - DONE allow persisting of choices
- - dont overwrite values if re-initialising
+ - DONE dont overwrite values if re-initialising
  - ConfigItemsListPresenterTest needs seperating out core service test
+ - SelectedConfigItemTest needs seperating out core service test and UI
+ - SelectedConfigItemTest needs migrating to fragment

 2. remove duplication in view rendering,